szkkng/kengo-dev/posts/jr-granular.md

 ### Preparing for the customisation

-We will use the plugin editor, so disable the GenericAudioProcessorEditor and add the apvts and undoManager objects as new arguments:
+We will use the plugin editor, so disable the GenericAudioProcessorEditor:

 ```C++:PluginProcessor.cpp
 juce::AudioProcessorEditor* JRGranularAudioProcessor::createEditor()